 12. Power Line Distance

 Your scaffolding must always rest at least 10 feet away from electrical power lines.
+Coming into contact with live wires can result in electrocution, posing a life-threatening hazard.
+Always assess the job site for electrical risks before setting up any scaffold system.

 Feeling overwhelmed?
 A safety consulting firm like Safety by Design can save you time and energy.
 Our training will equip you and your employees with scaffolding safety and so much more.